Army Corps. Floods Mo. Farmland, Saves Ill. Town

 JACOB MCCLELAND: Agriculture is king in Mississippi County, Missouri, where mile after mile of row crops, irrigation pivots, and grain silos dot the landscape.
 It's no different than in farm counties throughout the Midwest, where corn, wheat and soy beans form the basis of the economy - but not this year, not since the Army Corps of Engineers blew a two-mile-wide hole in the Birds Point levee, flooding half of the county's farmland.

-Mr. ED MARSHALL (Farmer): To the economy in our area, there's land over there that will never, you know, recover - ever.
+ED MARSHALL: To the economy in our area, there's land over there that will never, you know, recover - ever.

 MCCLELAND: Ed Marshall is a farmer here who now has about 8,000 acres underwater.
 He recognizes the Corps' need for action, and like many farmers here in Charleston, he's resigned to the fact that the Corps will continue to operate the floodway for generations to come.
 But Marshall and others fault the Corps' procedures: detonating explosives over a two-mile stretch of levee, allowing for a crush of water to pound onto the spillway.